cwaitt/Latex-Workshop/sections/start.md

 ![Doc_Struct](/images/Doc-Struct.png)

 Firstly, Overleaf color codes LaTeX specific commands as either blue or green, and plain text as black.
 You will also notice that the LaTeX commands start with a`\command{something}` or `\command[option]{something}`.
 These are protected symbols that LaTeX use to tell the difference between text and commands.
-We wont get into specifics here, but you should be aware that there are certain symbols you need to use with caution.
+We wont get into specifics here, but you should be aware that there are certain [reserved symbols](https://www.overleaf.com/learn/latex/Creating_a_document_in_LaTeX#Reference_guide) you need to use with caution.

 Every LaTeX document as two sections: a Preamble and a Body.